steveny2k/courtbot/README.md

 [![Build Status](https://travis-ci.org/codeforanchorage/courtbot.svg?branch=master)](https://travis-ci.org/codeforanchorage/courtbot)

+## NOTES

+This branch is for development of the Tulsa version.
+It's a WIP.

 ## Courtbot
 Courtbot is a simple web service for handling court case data.
 It offers a basic HTTP endpoint for integration with websites, and a set of advanced twilio workflows to handle text-based lookup.